Katherine A. Brown – författare

 Skickas inom 5-8 vardagar

-Short works known for their humour and ribaldry, the fabliaux were comic or satirical tales told by wandering minstrels in medieval France.
-This new and provocative interpretation examines the formal similarities between the Decameron's tale of wit, wisdom and practical jokes and the popular 13th-century fabliaux.
+Short works known for their humor and ribaldry, the fabliaux were comic or satirical tales told by wandering minstrels in medieval France.
+Although the fabliaux are widely acknowledged as inspiring Giovanni Boccaccio’s masterpiece, the Decameron, this theory has never been substantiated beyond perceived commonalities in length and theme.
+This new and provocative interpretation examines the formal similarities between the Decameron’s tales of wit, wisdom, and practical jokes and the popular thirteenth-century fabliaux.

 Skickas inom 10-15 vardagar